hdShang/arxiv-daily/docs/cs-AI/2025-12-21/papers/251217172v1-pilar-personalizing-augmented-reality-interactions-with-llm-based-hu.md

 ---
 layout: default
-title: PILAR: Personalizing Augmented Reality Interactions with LLM-based Human-Centric and Trustworthy Explanations for Daily Use Cases
+title: "PILAR: Personalizing Augmented Reality Interactions with LLM-based Human-Centric and Trustworthy Explanations for Daily Use Cases"
 ---

 # PILAR: Personalizing Augmented Reality Interactions with LLM-based Human-Centric and Trustworthy Explanations for Daily Use Cases